Last Updated on by Catherine Tobsing

 In the meantime Jessica, if at all possible I would advocate that you spend some time in a bird rescue.

-Some here on Quora are fanatics that dictate you should volunteer your time, which I certainly would not discourage.
+Some here on Quora are fanatics who that dictate you should volunteer your time, which I certainly would not discourage.

 Just visiting a bird rescue though, will offer insights about the hundreds of species of parrots that we keep as pets.

-How all these people on Quora can predict the outcome of a single parrot’s relationship with you is mind numbing.
+How all these people on Quora can predict the outcome of a single parrot’s relationship with you is mind-numbing.

-Go back and begin to understand birds and their 99 million year evolutionary existence because right now your question to somebody like me who provides caged bird care solutions for living sounds something like this:
+Go back and begin to understand birds and their 99 million-year evolutionary existence because right now your question to somebody like me who provides caged bird care solutions for living sounds something like this:

-“Should I get a dog a pony or a horse” they’re all four-footed mammals right?
+“Should I get a dog a pony or a horse” They’re all four-footed mammals, right?

 Think about that.